dgiova/applied-stats-ML/README.md

 Nothing is more satisfying than challenging your stats and ML knowledge with some fun coding examples.
 Here, you can find easy-to-read Python code that demonstrates the power and beauty of several stats and ML concepts!

 You can run the notebooks by clicking on colab.
-It will open a Google Colaboratory notebook where you can edit and play around with the code. **Easy!**
+It will open a Google Colaboratory notebook where you can edit and play around with the code. **Have fun!**

 # Notebooks
 |Run|Year|Topic|